 Since establishing its Taiwan Plant in 1967, Yokowo has been moving production bases to overseas locations so that it can build an optimal global production system.
 It currently operates the following mass production plants: one in Malaysia, one in China, one in the United States and one in Vietnam.

 Overseas production now accounts for more than 80% of Yokowo's total production.

 Every plant emphasizes local procurement of components and is committed to slashing product delivery lead time and establishing a stable supply operation.
 To ensure an uninterrupted supply of products of the highest quality, Yokowo plants demonstrate a consistent dedication to improving quality.

-In terms of sales, Yokowo has opened a total of twenty two overseas offices—in Chicago and five other U.S. cities, in Mexico, in three European countries, and twelve offices in eight Asian countries—to provide sales services closely matched to global market needs.
+In terms of sales, Yokowo has opened overseas offices―in U.S., in 3 European countries, and in 8 Asian countries―to provide sales services closely matched to global market needs.
 In addition, Yokowo will continue to enhance technical service systems at these business offices to provide quick technical support for customers and to develop products geared to local market needs.

 Tomioka Plant-Gunma, Japan